TheLazyCodernothacker/Deffinitely-not-a-proxy-2.0/README.md

 #### Is the proxy going to leak my personal information and kill me in the process?

-No, this proxy TOTALLY not steal all of your personal information and totally won't kill you in the process.
+No, this proxy TOTALLY does not steal all of your personal information and totally won't kill you in the process.

 #### What does this proxy do?

-It blocks websites you visite
+It blocks websites you visit

 ## Used By

 This project is used by the following people: